Multiplicative vector fields on bundle gerbes: Lie 2-algebras and 2-plectic geometry

 \section{Lie 2-algebras and 2-plectic geometry}

 Following a review of the bicategory of Lie 2-algebras, we introduce the main examples of interest in this paper---namely, the Poisson Lie 2-algebra of a 2-plectic manifold and the connection-preserving multiplicative vector fields on (i.e., infinitesimal symmetries of) a bundle gerbe (Proposition \ref{p:multivfLie2}).
+In Theorem \ref{p:3curv_obs}, we show that the horizontal lift of vector fields determined by a connective structure fails to be a morphism of Lie 2-algebras, unless its 3-curvature vanishes.